Medstudent Perspective

 WTS Medical Student Perspective

 In this section, we proudly feature articles and contributions written by medical students interested in thoracic surgery.
-Any students interested in contributing to this featured section of the WTS website, please inquire via email to the Website Editors/Social Media Directors (see Officer’s page)
+Any students interested in contributing to this featured section of the WTS website, please submit a request form here.
+For questions, please reach out to the WTS Communications Chair, Dr. Busra Cangut.

 Choose to be Great